What is a Hypothesis in Research?

 Step 2: Identify the Variables

-Understanding the variables of your research is crucial for defining the key roles and what changes you're anticipating.
+Understanding the variables of your research is important for defining the key roles and what changes you're anticipating.

 They are the backbone of your hypothesis and create a focused and meaningful research approach.